TaikiSan21/PAMpal/docs/TimeGrouping.md

 ### Optional Columns

-There are also three optional columns you can provide: species, db, and sr. The species column is simply used to assign a species id to a specific event, if it is known (this is entirely optional).
+There are also three optional columns you can provide: `species`, `db`, and `sr`.
+The `species` column is simply used to assign a species id to a specific event, if it is known (this is entirely optional).

-The db and sr columns are slightly more complicated, and usually do not need to be provided manually.
+The `db` and `sr` columns are slightly more complicated, and usually do not need to be provided manually.
 PAMpal uses the Pamguard database to match the appropriate sample rate to a detection based on the time of the detection.
 Since you can add multiple databases to one study, PAMpal needs to sort out which databases belong to which events.

-It will attempt to do this based on the times of the events and the times in the databases, and if it isn't able to sort it out you will be prompted to select which event belongs to which database (this will happen if you have two databases with overlapping time coverage, for example).
+It will attempt to do this based on the times of the events and the times in the Sound_Acquisition table of the databases (this is currently the only table that has any relevant time information), and if it isn't able to sort it out you will be prompted to select which event belongs to which database (this will happen if you have two databases with overlapping time coverage, for example).
 If no database matches an event (rare), then you will also be asked to supply the